 The Comprehensive Written Exam is taken approximately two weeks before the Oral Exam.
 There will not be more than four questions.
 The time allotted is four hours.
 The questions are in the area of theory (one question taking approximately one hour) and two to three questions from the major area taking approximately three hours.
 Copies of all questions will be given to the Chair of the Committee and the Graduate Coordinator.
 Each faculty member will indicate whether or not books, resources, or the internet may be used for their particular question.

 The Music History Final Exam is a listening/stylistic analysis test administered by Dr, Kulp that all graduate students must successfully pass.
 Students should register to take that test before the Comprehensive Exams/Written and Oral.
+This test may be taken at any time announced by Dr. Kulp.
+It may be taken before the final semester.
 Information for the test may be found on Moodle in the Grad Music course.
 If you do not see Grad Music as one of your graduate courses on your ULINK, please speak to Dr. Loewy or Dr. Kulp to be added.
 This site is where you will find important information.

 Two weeks before a Graduate Recital, the candidate must present a Recital Hearing for the committee members.
 Program notes written by the candidate are to be presented at the Recital Hearing.
 Conducting majors may use an ensemble rehearsal time for the Recital Hearing requirement.